This page contains affiliate links. Please read our disclosure for more info.

 The advantage of the cold weather was that it was perfect for running.
 It helped that we lived in the countryside, so I had instant access to quiet paths through rice fields and vegetable gardens.
 For longer runs, I ran down to An Bang beach.
 It was a bit sloping and soft, depending on the tides, but it’s good for getting away from traffic.

 I recommend picking up the free Live Hoi An map and looking for the cycle routes through the green areas—these will also be good for running.
+(Update November 2019: This map no longer appears to be available, but cycling routes around Hoi An are available on Bikemap.)

 Expats agree that the best medical care is in Da Nang.
 We went to Dr Chris at Family Medical Practice.
 It’s the most expensive option ($60 for a consultation), but they were professional and spoke good English.
 Another option is the much bigger and cheaper Hoan My Hospital (300,000 VND/ $13.50 for a consultation), but it felt more chaotic and the doctor didn’t speak great English.

 Travel insurance is essential, as if you need serious surgery, you’ll need to be flown to Saigon or beyond.
 We used our usual travel insurance, True Traveller, which we’ve found is the cheapest option for long-term travellers from the UK and Europe.
-World Nomads is a good choice for travellers from elsewhere.
+Heymondo is a good choice for travellers from elsewhere.
 Read my travel insurance guide for more information.

 Things to Do